MushroomApp/docs/privacy.md

 ## **BUSINESS TRANSFERS**

-The information that is collected by Mushroom is considered to be an asset.
-In the event that Mushroom, any affiliated company, division or portions of its assets are acquired by another company, such information may be one of the transferred assets.
+The information that is collected by Popsy is considered to be an asset.
+In the event that Popsy, any affiliated company, division or portions of its assets are acquired by another company, such information may be one of the transferred assets.
 We will take reasonable steps to place a notification of such a transfer in the App.

 ## **ACCEPTANCE OF THESE TERMS**

 By using our Service, accessing our App or purchasing our products, you are consenting to the practices relating to information collection and use that are described in this Privacy Policy.
-Please note that the Service is controlled and offered by Mushroom from its facilities in the United States of America.
-The laws of other countries may differ regarding the access and use of the Mushroom App and how personally identifiable information may be handled.
-Mushroom makes no representations that the Service is appropriate or available for use in other locations.
-Those who access or use the Service from other jurisdictions do so at their own volition and consent to Mushroom's collection, storage and use of their personally identifiable information as set forth in this Privacy Policy.
+Please note that the Service is controlled and offered by Popsy from its facilities in the United States of America.
+The laws of other countries may differ regarding the access and use of the Popsy App and how personally identifiable information may be handled.
+Popsy makes no representations that the Service is appropriate or available for use in other locations.
+Those who access or use the Service from other jurisdictions do so at their own volition and consent to Popsy's collection, storage and use of their personally identifiable information as set forth in this Privacy Policy.

 ## **CONTACTING US**

-Any requests for access to your information, modification of your information or questions in respect of this Privacy Policy should be sent to the following email address: privacy@mushroomapp.io, 575 7th Avenue New York, NY 10018, USA.
+Any requests for access to your information, modification of your information or questions in respect of this Privacy Policy should be sent to the following email address: privacy@popsy.io, 575 7th Avenue New York, NY 10018, USA.

 ## **UNSUBSCRIBING**

-If you wish to not receive marketing communications from Mushroom, please contact us at hello@mushroomapp.io.
+If you wish to not receive marketing communications from Popsy, please contact us at hello@popsy.io.

-Privacy Policy last updated: February 8th, 2017.
+Privacy Policy last updated: March 27th, 2017.